Train Smarter: Have a Plan by Mick Wall

 - Marathon Pace run with a Tempo Pace finish (up to 1 hour total)

 - On the scale of Rate of Perceived Exertion (RPE) these runs/efforts would be around 7 out of 10.

 - A favourite term for Tempo running is ‘comfortably hard’.

 - Breathing test: Deep and somewhat rapid.

-- Take at least 48 hours recovery after a Tempo session before your next Quality workout.
+- Take at least 48 hours of recovery after a Tempo session before your next quality workout.